-- Link (blue text) is a weblink or a link to another part of this document. - 1 (number) refers to an item on the top panel of the unit. - (letter) refers to an item on the rear panel of the unit. - THIS or THIS shows text you may see on the display. - 🛃 shows a symbol you may see on the display. - TEXT or the top panel labelled with that text or symbol. - TEXT or Control refers to a rotary knob on the top panel labelled with that text or symbol. - rotary encoder (O refers to the rotary data-entry wheel on the front panel.
+- Link (blue text) is a weblink or a link to another part of this document. - 1 (number) refers to an item on the top panel of the unit. - (letter) refers to an item on the rear panel of the unit. - THIS or THIS shows text you may see on the display. - 🛃 shows a symbol you may see on the display. - TEXT or b refers to a push button on the top panel labelled with that text or symbol. - TEXT or O refers to a rotary knob on the top panel labelled with that text or symbol. - O refers to the rotary encoder data-entry wheel on the lower RHS of the front panel.